lynaghk/sandboxtron/readme.md

 # Sandboxtron

-Use `sandbox-exec` on Mac to easily run terminals/programs within sandboxes for a slightly safer day-to-day.
+A wrapper around Mac's `sandbox-exec` that lets you easily run terminals/programs within sandboxes for a slightly safer day-to-day computing experience.

+Useful if you don't want every npm/cargo/pip transitive dependency to have full access to your filesystem and network.

 ## Install